martin fisher biography

 biography

 Martin played Buddy Holly in Buddy for two years, both on the U.K. Tour and at the Victoria Palace Theatre, followed by a spin-off tour of Holland and Belgium.
 This involved making many T.V appearances which included The Royal Variety Performance, Children in Need, The Late Late Show, and Pebble Mill.
-He played Mike Connor in the national tour of High Society, featuring on the cast recording, appeared as the Prince in Snow White at both Westcliffe and Basingstoke, and spent time in Channel 5s Family Affairs as Lee Warren.
-Martin then played a season at rep Rep, playing Henry Gow in Fumed Oak, Toby Cartwright in Ways and Means, Bert Bentley in Red Peppers, Charles Bingley in Pride and Prejudice, and Axel Hammond in The Nerd, followed by the National Tour of Four Steps to Heaven, and Jack Carter in Idiot Wind at The Old Red Lion.
+He played Mike Connor in the national tour of High Society, featuring on the cast recording, appeared as the Prince in Snow White at both Westcliffe and Basingstoke, and spent three months in Channel 5s Family Affairs as Lee Warren.
+Martin then played a season Perth theatre, playing Henry Gow in Fumed Oak, Toby Cartwright in Ways and Means, Bert Bentley in Red Peppers, Charles Bingley in Pride and Prejudice, and Axel Hammond in The Nerd, followed by the National Tour of Four Steps to Heaven, and Jack Carter in Idiot Wind at The Old Red Lion.

-In 2005, Martin spent much of the year in Keswick in the Lake District for their Theatre By The Lake's summer season.
+In 2005, Martin spent much of the year in Keswick in the Lake District for the Theatre By The Lake's summer season.
 There he played Dick Barton/Snowy in Dick Barton - Special Agent, Manningham in Gaslight, and Valmont in Les Liaisons Dangereuses.

-In 2007, Martin played Inspector Thomas in The Unexpected Guest for Bill Kenright, filmed for the BBC in The Last Enemy and Doctors, and in 2008 has starred alongside Martin Shaw, Jenny Seagrove, Susan George, Belinda Lang, and Roy Marsden in Murder On Air at the Theatre Royal, Windsor, and just finished work on the feature film Mixed Up for Black and Blue films , Hollyoaks Later for Channel 4, and Emmerdale for YTV.
+2006 saw Martin appear in AfterLife for ITV, film the movie Death Defying Acts with Guy Pearce and Catherine Zeta Jones, and play Nanjac in An Ideal Husband at Theatr Clwyd.
+He then played Inspector Thomas in The Unexpected Guest for Bill Kenright, filmed for the BBC in The Last Enemy and Doctors, and in 2008 worked alongside Martin Shaw, Jenny Seagrove, Susan George, Belinda Lang, and Roy Marsden in Murder On Air at the Theatre Royal, Windsor.

 home • biography • CV • galleries • showreel • voice reel • contact • links